Super Bomberman 2

 - And finally, a whopping 144 Hearts!

-Use PAR code C0FCAF01 to enable a soft reset function.
+Use Pro Action Replay (PAR) code C0FCAF01 to enable a soft reset function.
 When the game is paused, hold Select and then press Start to restart the game.

 Hidden Battle Stages